Google Voice: Rejection from the iPhone app store

 On July 27, 2009, Apple Inc. rejected a Google Voice app that had been submitted by Google six weeks earlier.
 Other apps created for use with Google Voice, such as GVdialer, GV Mobile and VoiceCentral, were removed from the App Store.
 Apple states that the reason for the rejection and removals is that these apps replaced certain iPhone functions and features.

 A Google spokesman released this statement on the matter:

 We work hard to bring Google applications to a number of mobile platforms, including the iPhone.
-Apple Inc. did not approve the Google Voice application we submitted six weeks ago to the Apple App Store.
+Apple Inc. did not approve the Google Voice application we submitted six weeks ago to the App Store (iOS/iPadOS).
 We will continue to work to bring our services to iPhone users – for example, by taking advantage of advances in mobile browsers.

 The Federal Communications Commission (FCC) opened an inquiry regarding the rejection of Google Voice for the iPhone.
 "The FCC asked why Apple rejected the Google Voice application for the iPhone and removed related 'third-party applications' from its store."
 The FCC has also requested Google to submit a letter describing the application of Google Voice.
 "The request is part of a broader-ranging inquiry by the commission on exclusive deals between cell phone carriers and handset manufacturers for hot phones."

-In their response to the FCC, Google stated that the Google Voice application uses the carrier's voice network to place phone calls, dispelling misconceptions that it is a Voice over Internet Protocol application.
+In their response to the FCC, Google stated that the Google Voice application uses the carrier's voice network to place telephone calls, dispelling misconceptions that it is a Voice over Internet Protocol application.
 AT&T stated that they had no role in approval or rejection of the Google Voice application.
 Apple stated that they had not rejected the application but were continuing to examine it.
 One argument against allowing the Google Voice app on the iPhone is that they are concerned that it replaces the iPhone user interface with its own; however many other dialers and messaging apps are available from the app store.

 As a result of rejection from the Apple Store, Google released its Google Voice iPhone application as a web app in January 2010, and certain apps like GV Mobile are available through Cydia on jailbroken iPhones.

 In September 2010, Sean Kovacs, creator of the app GV Mobile +, announced on his Twitter that Apple had re-accepted the application, and it has since been available for purchase on the Apple App Store.
 This is the second Google Voice service app available in the Apple's official application store for a year and a half, released just a day after "GV Connect" had been available.

 In November 2010, the official Google Voice iPhone application became available in the App Store in the United States, but was still not available in other countries.